francoisfaubert/starcraft-calendar/README.md

 How it works
 ------------

 Import the following url in your favorite calendar application.
-Once the feed is added, it will automatically be kept up to date by your software.</p>
+Once the feed is added, it will automatically be kept up to date by your software.

      http://starcraftcalendar.francoisfaubert.com/calendar/sc2/cal.ics